AMReX-Codes/amrex/Docs/sphinx_documentation/source/Faq.rst

 **Q.** When I profile my code that uses GPUs with ``TINY_PROFILE=TRUE`` or ``PROFILE=TRUE`` my timings are inconsistent.

-**A.** Due to the asynchronous nature of GPU execution, data collected by the built-in profilers may contain some variation.
-GPU profiling is an area of current development for the AMReX team.
+**A.** Due to the asynchronous nature of GPU execution, profilers might only measure the run time on CPU, if there is no explicit synchronization.
+For ``TINY_PROFILE``, one could use :cpp:`ParmParse` parameter ``tiny_profiler.device_synchronize_around_region=1` to add synchronization.
+Note that this may degrade performance.

 |